hitchdev/examples/README.md

 The hitch container is run with a "gen" volume.
 This is a podman volume that contains all builds necessary to run the app.

+# Future work on examples

+- [ ] Generate website images and videos with playwright for use in documentation.
+- [ ] Mount code folder with podman so changes reflect instantaneously.
+- [ ] Use postgres with to do apps, and use given preconditions to fill database.
+- [ ] Mock the passage of time - to do app with reminder.
+- [ ] Show off inheritance (e.g. with a logging in story).